Iam0TI/Random/README.md

 # JUST RANDOM

-Hey there, welcome to your very own coding playground!
-This repository is your go-to spot for tinkering with code, experimenting with new ideas, and diving deeper into the wonderful world of Computer Science.
+Hey there, welcome to my very own coding playground!
+This repository is my  go-to spot for tinkering with code, experimenting with new ideas, and diving deeper into the wonderful world of Computer Science.
 Whether you're itching to try out something new or just want a space to mess around with code, you're in the right place.
+Enjoy my journey from shitty to pro . 😁😁😁

 ## What's the Scoop?